 NASA's Silent Supersonic Jet X-59 Spotted On Its Way To Texas

-According to The Drive, the plan is to truck the X-59 to its Texas plant for structural tests before bringing it back to the U.S. Air Force's Plant 42 in Palmdale, California where it was under construction since 2018.
+According to The Drive, the plan is to truck the X-59 to its Texas plant for structural tests before returning it to the U.S. Air Force's Plant 42 in Palmdale, California, where it has been under construction since 2018.
 It will undergo its first round of flight testing at the site known for hosting the F-35 Joint Strike Fighter assembly line.

-Commercial supersonic aircraft has always been characterized by unsettling noises and vibrations.
+Commercial supersonic aircraft have always been characterized by unsettling noises and vibrations.
 Such issues can be a hindrance to military training involving supersonic aircraft.
-Silencing these booms could be favorable during combat operations.
+Silencing these booms could be favourable during combat operations.

 The X-59 was specifically designed to transform aviation and reduce sonic booms to a barely-audible sonic thump.
 It comprises a thin 30-foot-long nose that lowers the sound of the sonic boom when the jet surpasses the speed of sound at 767 mph (1,235 km/h).
 That structural design will allow it to reach supersonic speeds soon after takeoff.

 Heralding a new era for supersonic flights